runeanielsen/personal_website/content/posts/cookie-based-authentication-in-aspnetcore.md

 A short overview of the cookie middleware configurations used in the example above.

 * **AuthenticationScheme** - defines the name of the cookie middleware instance.
 The name will be used when a user is logging in or logging out.
 * **LoginPath** - is used when a user tries to access a controller with the "Authorized" attribute and is not logged in.
 The path should redirect to either an error page or the login screen.
 * **AccessDeniedPath** - specifies what page the user should be redirected to if a user tries to access a page with user rights which do not correspond to the requirements of a specific page.
 * **AutomaticAuthenticate** - indicate whether the cookie should be validated on each request and build a new principal.
 * **AutomaticChallenge** - this flag indicates if the middleware should redirect the browser to the LoginPath or AccessDeniedPath on failed user authentication.

-If you want to follow along add the code below to the **ConfigureServices** method inside of the "Startup.cs" file. <span style="text-decoration: underline;">Note that the configurations below are not required to make cookie authentication work.</span>
+If you want to follow along add the code below to the **ConfigureServices** method inside of the "Startup.cs" file.
+Note that the configurations below are not required to make cookie authentication work.

 ```C#
 services.AddMvc();